Review: Nissan Navara (2016)

 The tailgate can be locked separately and sits flush with the loadbay when lowered, which makes it easy to load and slide large objects towards the rear.
 Tie points are also included as standard, but there's no protection for the rear window, although a guard can be added as an option.

-In mid-2016 Nissan introduced the Euro6 version of the Navara, with improved the levels of standard equipment.
+In mid-2016 Nissan introduced the Euro6 version of the Navara, with improved levels of standard equipment.
 As a result these models offer better value, with base models getting cruise control, speed limiter, and steering wheel mounted audio controls as standard.

 What's the Nissan Navara (2016) like to drive?

-The Nissan Navara scores highly for ride comfort and road handling, with double cab models getting five-link coil rear suspension as standard.
+The Nissan Navara scores highly for ride comfort and road handling, with most models getting five-link coil rear suspension as standard.
 This means the Navara is easier to drive than many other pick-ups, with the suspension upgrades eliminating the bumpy and wallowing ride that often makes them a challenge to drive unladen.

 The Navara is available with two-wheel or four-wheel drive, with a six-speed manual gearbox as standard or an optional seven-speed automatic.
 Power comes from a four-cylinder 2.3-litre diesel engine with either 160PS or 190PS, the latter achieved with twin turbochargers.

-The 2.3 unit is actually a modified version of the NV400 engine, which means it’s well-suited to heavy duty load lugging with lots of low levels of torque, although the manual gearbox isn't the best with slow and notchy gear changes.
+The 2.3 unit is actually a modified version of the NV400 engine, which means it’s well-suited to heavy duty load lugging with lots of torque, although the manual gearbox isn't the best with slow and notchy changes.
 Both versions of the 2.3-litre diesel pull well, with a respective 403Nm and 450Nm or torque from just 1500rpm, although neither feel particularly quick with performance fading as you approach 4500rpm.